Pinsuda-K/clinic-salary-automation/README.md

 | EMP001 | 1     | 2023 | Por   | 884 | -1.00           | 10,550   |
 ---
 > All sheets are connected through Make.com automation and processed for GPT-based summary delivery via email or LINE.
+> This project simulates real-world payroll processing based on structured attendance data from a functioning clinic.
+While actual payroll figures may include unrecorded manual adjustments, the system demonstrates scalable logic and automation workflows that:
+> - Calculate OT and lateness deductions
+> - Generate GPT-powered monthly summaries
+> - Lay a foundation for further HR and business insights
 ---

 ### Workflow